crickets-and-comb/bfb_delivery/docs/combine_route_tables.rst

 Output directory
 ~~~~~~~~~~~~~~~~

-Use the optional argument :code:`output_dir` to specify the directory where the workbook file will be saved:
+Use the optional argument :code:`output_dir` to specify the directory where the workbook file will be saved.

+In Python:

 .. code:: python

     combine_route_tables(input_dir="path/to/input/", output_dir="path/to/output_dir/")

+With CLI:

 .. code:: bash